Geometry and entanglement in the scattering matrix: -matrix and spin entanglement

 \subsection{Conformal range model}

 Generally, the conformal invariance which interchanges the UV and the IR will be broken beyond LO in the ERE.
-Higher orders in the ERE include more short-distance structure, and maintaining a UV/IR symmetry will require contrivance.
+Higher orders in the ERE include more short-distance structure, and maintaining a UV/IR symmetry will require contrivance\footnote{Note that the $S$-matrix is, by construction, unitary to all orders in the ERE.
+While it is sometimes convenient in low-energy nucleon-nucleon scattering to treat effective range corrections in perturbation theory~\cite{Kaplan:1998tg,Kaplan:1998we} ---which leads to an $S$-matrix that satisfies perturbative unitarity--- this is not done here.}.
 Nevertheless, it is straightforward to find $S$-matrix models that include higher orders in the ERE and which possess UV/IR symmetry.
 These models are interesting as the stronger momentum dependence implies $S$-matrix trajectories with more complex curvature and EP.
 Consider

 where the momentum-dependent scattering length is defined as

 and $\lambda>0$ is a real number.
 This model reduces to the LO ERE when $\lambda=0$, and with $\lambda\neq 0$ includes effective range corrections\footnote{Note that in the singly-bound case, only one effective range will be positive in this model, in violation of the Wigner bound~\cite{Wigner:1955zz,Phillips:1996ae,Hammer:2010fw}.}.
 As in the LO ERE, the real and imaginary parts of the $S$-matrix may be viewed as trajectories in the $u-v$ plane.
 These $S$-matrix trajectories in the rhombus with physical values of the scattering lengths and with the choice $\lambda= \frac{1}{4}$ are shown in Fig.~(\ref{fig:rhombusmod2}).
 The trajectories in this model are significantly more complex than the LO case and yet have clear isometries.